phpearth/docs/faq/general/php-cli.md

 ---
-title: "How to use PHP in CLI?"
+title: "How to use PHP from the command-line?"
 read_time: "1 min"
-updated: "december 28, 2014"
+updated: "March 16, 2016"
 group: "general"
 permalink: "/faq/php-cli/"